The Seeds: Recordings and TV appearances

 The release of Future in mid-1967 generally marked the commercial peak of the Seeds' career, coinciding with a major national hit, raucous concerts, numerous live TV performances, as well as prominent guest appearances on the NBC sitcom The Mothers-in-Law and in the hippie/counterculture-themed cult film Psych-Out.
 In October 1966, The Seeds recorded an album devoted specifically to the blues, A Full Spoon of Seedy Blues that was released in November 1967, bearing the artist moniker "The Sky Saxon Blues Band" and with liner notes reputedly by Muddy Waters.
 Saxon later claimed that the album "... was my idea to get off the record label.
 I thought that if we just came up out of nowhere and did a blues album that wasn't going to sell, then they'd drop us.
 I never expected it to sell but it did OK.
-We never did those songs live except for a week of gigs at the Golden Bear in Huntingdon Beach".
+We never did those songs live except for a week of gigs at the Golden Bear in Huntington Beach".

 In May 1968 the band released their final LP for GNP Crescendo Records, Raw & Alive: The Seeds in Concert at Merlin's Music Box, which revisited their more aggressive garage rock roots.
 However, the album and its accompanying single "Satisfy You" both failed to chart nationally.
 The band was renamed "Sky Saxon and the Seeds" in 1968, by which point Bob Norsoph (guitar) and Don Boomer (drums) had replaced Savage and Andridge, respectively.
 They were featured on the final GNP Crescendo single "Falling Off The Edge Of My Mind", the first and only period Seeds single not written by Saxon or the other members.
 The last major label records of new material by The Seeds – two non-charting singles on MGM Records – were released in 1970, after which Hooper quit.
 Saxon continued to use the name "The Seeds", utilizing various backup musicians, at least through 1972.